kana800/mathlib/README.md

 <h3 align="center">Math Library</h3>

 `mathlib` is a _mathmatics_ library that I developed to improve on _math knowledge_.
-The library only contains *header-only* files, The library consist of the following
+The library only contains *header-only* files and consist of the following
-categories:
+domains:
 - Elementary Math
 - Linear Algebra
 - Fourier Analysis and Differential Equations